JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 I mean, at least this damaged Word file was basically just a pile of text so it was easy enough to separate 70% text the text that was readable from the damaged data crazy character crap.

-With that recovered data on a floppy disk I walked outside into the hallway, showed Todd the floppy disk
+With that recovered data on a floppy disk I walked outside into the hallway, smiled and waved the floppy disk at Todd and said, “Not 100% but it’s something!”

+***

+Walked past him, straight into the writer’s office, popped the floppy into disk into the Todd’s computer, copied the file to his desktop, opened it up in Word and called him over.

+He sat down and I headed out into the hallway.

 ***